Taxpayers experiencing financial hardships may explore bankruptcy to discharge certain tax debts.

 Navigating bankruptcy, especially concerning tax debt, requires a qualified attorney to protect your rights.

-Before filing, gather financial information, consult an attorney, and attend credit counselling.
+Before filing, gather financial information, consult an attorney, and attend credit counseling.

 Understanding eligibility, exemptions, and discharge rules for tax debt is crucial.
 Seek professional advice for tailored solutions.